cbondugula/MB-2-2026/patent-applications/patent-003-federated-healthcare-rag.md

 **Claim 19**: The system of claim 15, further comprising a federated medical simulation system that enables distributed medical training simulations with shared learning outcomes and competency tracking across multiple institutions.

 **Claim 20**: The system of claim 15, wherein the federated medical education platform includes continuing medical education (CME) credit tracking and validation across multiple jurisdictions with automated compliance monitoring.

+**Claim 21**: The system of claim 1, further comprising a federated research and life sciences platform that enables multi-institutional clinical trials, biomedical research, and drug discovery with privacy-preserved data sharing across research institutions.

+**Claim 22**: The system of claim 21, wherein the federated research platform includes precision medicine federation for genomics, pharmacogenomics, and personalized treatment protocols with federated genetic analysis and biomarker discovery.

+**Claim 23**: The system of claim 21, further comprising biotechnology collaboration capabilities including federated bioinformatics, proteomics, metabolomics analysis, and molecular biology research networks.

+**Claim 24**: The system of claim 21, wherein the federated research platform includes population health analytics with federated epidemiological studies, public health surveillance, and disease monitoring across multiple jurisdictions.

+**Claim 25**: The system of claim 21, further comprising dental informatics integration with federated dental records, orthodontics research, and oral health surveillance networks.

+**Claim 26**: The system of claim 21, wherein the federated research platform includes pharmaceutical research capabilities with federated drug development, clinical trials coordination, and pharmacovigilance across multiple institutions.

+**Claim 27**: The system of claim 1, further comprising a federated health management and informatics platform that enables health information exchange with global interoperability standards and clinical decision support systems.

+**Claim 28**: The system of claim 27, wherein the federated health management platform includes health economics research with federated cost-effectiveness analysis and healthcare quality metrics assessment.

+**Claim 29**: The system of claim 27, further comprising telehealth federation capabilities with remote patient monitoring, virtual care platforms, and federated healthcare operations optimization.

+**Claim 30**: The system of claim 27, wherein the federated health management platform includes medical informatics networks with federated health IT systems implementation and public health surveillance with automated outbreak detection.

 DRAWINGS